Steve Alford: Fanbase grows restless (2015–2018)

-In 2018–19 in Alford's sixth year at UCLA, he brought in a top-10 recruiting class which included 7 ft 1 in center Moses Brown.
+In 2018–19, Alford's sixth year at UCLA, he brought in a top-10 recruiting class which included 7 ft 1 in center Moses Brown.
 He also added assistant coach Murry Bartow to improve the team's defense.
 The Bruins were ranked No. 21 in the preseason AP Poll, and they started the season 4–0 to move up to No. 17.
 However, they lost six of the next nine and finished with a 7–6 record in nonconference play, closing it out with four straight losses, the last of which was a 73–58 defeat to Liberty.
 The 15-point setback was the most lopsided home loss in Alford's tenure with UCLA.
 Combined with an earlier home loss to mid-major program Belmont, it was the first time the Bruins had lost consecutive home games to non-Power Five schools since 2012–13.
-Four days after Belmont, they lost by 29 at Cincinnati, their largest margin of defeat since 2014–15.
+Four days after Belmont, they lost 93–64 at Cincinnati, their largest margin of defeat since 2014–15.
 Their offense had grown stagnant.
 As the losses mounted, Alford increasingly blamed his players.
 UCLA had not lost four straight since the end of 2015–16, when they finished the season under .500.
 They had not suffered four consecutive nonconference losses since 2010–11.
 On December 31, 2018, two days after the Bruins' loss to Liberty, UCLA announced that Alford had been fired.
 It was the first time the program had made a coaching change in the middle of the season.

 Alford ended his tenure with a 124–63 overall record and 55–35 in the Pac-12.
 He guided UCLA to the NCAA tournament four times in five years, including three times to the Sweet 16.
 However, he failed to win a Pac-12 regular-season title, and his only Pac-12 Tournament title was in his first season.
 He never advanced past the Sweet 16.
 He was only the second coach in UCLA's 100-year history to never win a conference regular-season title; his highest finish was second place in his first season.
 During his tenure, UCLA had 11 players selected in the NBA draft, including seven first-round picks.

 Nevada

 Alford was hired as the coach of Nevada Wolf Pack on April 11, 2019.
 He replaced Eric Musselman, who left after leading the Wolf Pack to three NCAA tournaments in four seasons.
+On September 24, 2026, Alford said that he would retire from coaching after the end of the 2026-27 season.